inikep/lizard/examples/streaming_api_basics.md

 For the efficiency, Streaming API doesn't keep mirror copy of dependent (de)compressed memory.
 This means users should keep these dependent (de)compressed memory explicitly.
 Usually, "Dependent memory" is previous adjacent contiguous memory up to 64KiBytes.
-LZ5 will not access further memories.
+Lizard will not access further memories.